ppouliot/puppet-hieradata/README.md

 To commit changes upstream use the following example as a guide replacing the name of the branch with the current branchname

   git add *
-  git commit -m "I made some changes to testing hiera data" git push origin development
+  git commit -m "I made some changes to development hiera data" git push origin development

 ## Reference